Mastering International Business Expansion: 6 Key Strategies for Legal, Tax, and Compliance Success

 • HR strategy – from the initial phase of talent acquisition, to benefits and package design aiming to attract and maintain the best talents in the market, structure of local compliance while ‘attractive’ HR policies, etc. are all important aspects to consider.

 • Cultural considerations – different languages, local cultures, business customs, and unwritten rules can be a maze for international expansion newcomers.
-HR managers have an important role to play here, but they must make sure they don’t lose sight of day-to-day HR functions in the process.
+HR managers have an essential role to play here, but they must make sure they don’t lose sight of day-to-day HR functions in the process.

 6. Repatriation of capital